Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 metaDescription: "This is the meta description"
 ---

-There are many long-running tasks that I have performed over my the entirety of my life, many of which during my ultramarathon.
+There are many long-running set of tasks that I have performed over my the entirety of my life.
+Many of which occurred during my ultramarathon.
 They range from: [learning how to communicate well](../accomplishments/a_thecommunicator), to [re-learning mathematics](../accomplishments/b_machinelearning), or even my journey as high performing athlete.

 One task stands above them all as the most difficult to perform.
 It comes in the shape of breaking an existing habit.
-As you might have already been able to tell, I have _very_ strong routines.
-Meaning my habits are strongly set.
+As you might have already been able to tell, I have _very_ strongly set routines by habit.

 If you had asked me what my hardest challenge was, 7 years ago, I might have answered, giving up https://reddit.com.
 Reddit was engraved into my daily life, such that it would need to be checked at any moment of downtime.
 There was a need for constant stimulation, and Reddit solved that for me.
-However, I did not like the head-space that the constant need to be stimulated put me in.
-Therefore, quiting cold turkey seemed like a good choice.
-After that, I soon realized that was the only reason I browsed the internet, was to use Reddit.
+However, I did not like being put in a head-space that needed to be constantly stimulated by interesting things.
+Therefore, quitting cold turkey seemed like a good choice.
+After that, I soon realized that site was the only reason I browsed the internet.
 Meaning there was an empty pit that Reddit left behind.
-There has not been one specific replacement for Reddit, somehow life went on and I found better things to work on.
+There has not been one specific replacement for Reddit, somehow my life went on, and I found better things to work on.
 Breaking the muscle memory of constantly checking to see if people said interesting things, was really tough.
 Not as tough as the thing that I struggled the most to accomplish.

-**Getting enough sleep** is the current hardest challenge I have yet to overcome.
-The years of trying to become Alex 2.0, required me to pick up a new mindset, outlook on life, and various habits.
+**Getting enough sleep** is my current hardest challenge I have yet to overcome.
+The years of trying to become Alex 2.0, required me to adopt a new mindset, outlook on life, and various other habits.
 This turned me into a tightly wound machine that was capable of accomplishing many great things.
-Unfortunately, this can also lead to problems of not being able to wind down.
+Unfortunately, this also lead to problems of not being able to wind down.

-Driving myself into the ground and asking for more is, honestly, the easiest part of the day.
-Even after countless reflections, I still do not know what is sourcing my endless internal drive forward.
-I would fill my days to the brim with character building activities, with very few chances to relax.
-Then would wonder, "why I am having such a hard time falling to sleep?"
+Driving myself into the ground, honestly, is the easiest part of my day.
+Even after countless reflections, I still do not know where my endless internal drive forward is sourced.
+I would fill my days to the brim with character building activities, with very few moments to relax.
+Then at the end of the day, I would wonder, "why I am having such a hard time getting enough sleep?"

 Well, I eventually figured out what my problem was, and it only took me up until the time of writing this to figure it out (and I am still working at it).

 # How it started

 In the very beginning of my athletic journey, I strove to be good at road cycling.
-Well, the biggest problem about road cycling, is that you have to share the road with fast moving, instant human-mutilating machines.
-To prolong my life, the safest workaround that was to perform the activity in the early hours of the morning.
-The idea was it is hard to get hit by a car if everybody driving a car is still sleeping.
+The biggest problem about road cycling, is that you have to share the road with fast moving, instant death machines.
+To prolong my life, the safest workaround for this was to perform the activity in the early hours of the morning.
+The idea was: it is hard to get hit by a car if everybody else still sleeping.
 This worked out well for the most part, traffic was almost non-existent, however it was also dark.
 This meant that I had to be tricked out in lighting gear in order to see and to be seen.

 Another big problem about riding the dark is when autumn and winter roll around.
-I learned early on that most weather was not going to stop me from getting a ride in.
+I learned early on that most weather conditions were not going to stop me from getting a ride in.
 If it was raining, then I got soaked.
-When the temperature dropped below freezing, then more gear got put on.
-As you might have guessed, the sun keep things warm, and when It's not up it gets _really_ cold.
-The level of cold gets to where there is a need to wrap your feet (that already have two socks) in aluminium foil to avoid loosing heat.
+When the temperature dropped below freezing, then more cold weather gear got put on.
+The sun keep things warm, as you might have guessed, and when It's not up it gets _really_ cold.
+It gets to a level of cold where I need to wrap my feet (that already have two socks) in aluminium foil to avoid loosing heat during the ride.
 The only thing that would bring a halt to cycling would be snow/ice or fog.
 Though you may not know it, fog is terrible.
-It shows up around this part of the states around mid-autumn.
-Where the ground is still warm from yesterday, but the are is significantly cooler.
-Not to mention, visibility non-existent (have you tried driving in fog at night?), but everything gets wet.
-At the time, I had a rim-braking bike, which would cause my stopping distance to drastically increase.
+It shows up around my part of America around mid-autumn.
+Where the ground is still warm from yesterday, but the air is significantly cooler.
+Visibility is essential non-existent ( have you tried driving in fog at night?), plus everything gets wet.
+At the time, I had a rim-braking bike, the rims getting wet would cause my stopping distance to drastically increase.
 Plus, I wear glasses so that makes it even worse.
-Anytime anybody says that Fall or Winter is their favorite season, automatically tells me their hobbies are not all-season, winter based, or they like staying warm indoors. _The cold season can spare me the pleasure of its company._ `/rant`
+Anytime anybody says that the Fall or Winter is their favorite season, automatically tells me they like staying warm indoors or there hobbies winter based. _The cold season can spare me the pleasure of its company._ `/rant`

-Anyways, the point that I am trying to get at, is that I had to wake up early in order to ride safely.
-Waking up at 4:30 and heading out the door by 5:00 to hit the roads.
+Anyway, the point that I am trying to get at, is that I had to wake up early in order to ride safely.
+Waking up at 04:30 and heading out the door and hitting the roads by 05:00.
 This habit of rising early would continue even after my athletic goals changed.
-My normal routine now is, wake up at 4:00, start working on my free-time project, stop at 6:00.
-Get myself around and be done working out around 7:30.
-After that, it would be off to work from 8:00 to 16:00.
+My normal routine now is, wake up at 04:00, start working on my free-time project, stop at 06:

+00. Get myself around and be done doing physical exercise around 7:30.
+After that, it would be off to work from 08:00 to 16:00.
 After completing work for the day, there was time to eat, meditate, and walk before 17:00.
-From 17:00 to 19:00 I would then continue my other free-time project.
+From 17:00 to 19:
+    00 I would then continue my other free-time project.
 Once 19:00 rolls around, I needed to prep my meals for the next day, shower, eat, and then try to get to sleep.

 That was my routine for the longest time, and began to wonder why I was having such a hard time getting to sleep.
-I would look at my schedule, and see there is an entire hour to wind down, so why am I having issues?
+I would look at my schedule, and see there is an entire hour to wind down, so why am I having issues getting to sleep?

 This evolved to the point, where finding sleep on the weekends was difficult as well.
 The entire time I knew that there was a large underlying problem, but did not do anything about it.
 I was being neglectful and getting 6-7 hours worth of